Teach students musical terms and implementing them into everyday life

 Learning to Solo, Improvise, and follow Tempo is imperative to any musician’s development.
 These skills are also invaluable in every day life.
 Soloing helps build confidence, as well as encouraging the development of a personal voice and individuality.
 Improvisation is a great exercise for the development of problem solving skills.
 Learning to follow Tempo not only promotes good listening and direction following, it is also great for the development of hand-eye-coordination.

 The student’s really enjoy Improvising and Soloing every chance they get.
 I find that they like being involved the most when allowed to experiment and make decisions on their own.
-It is hard for Pre-School students to grasp the concept of following a Tempo.
-It is helpful to include an element of motion in the activity in order to help students connect the dots between what they are seeing and how they are moving, with what they are hearing.
+It is hard for Pre-School students to grasp the concept of following a Tempo, however, it is helpful to include an element of motion in the activity in order to help students connect the dots between what they are seeing and how they are moving, with what they are hearing.